cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;What's next: Work with Jon and Jacob to connect the database to the python backend and website.
 Add more mock data.
 Possible modifications to database if necessary.

 Sprint 2: [Darkmode css](https://github.com/cs3398-vulcans-ponfarr/UPair-TxState-Project/blob/master/darkmode.css) This is the css for applying darkmode to the website.
 It adjusts the color of multiple elements to make it easier on the eyes, [Updated DatabaseCalls.py](https://github.com/cs3398-vulcans-ponfarr/UPair-TxState-Project/blob/master/DatabaseCalls.py) This change allows the backend to pull in a pre-structured message from the database that the code can than format into a message relevant to particular users.
+_STATUS_
+Need to meet with each team member to finish connecting parts that we each have created.
+_WHAT'S NEXT_
-_WHAT'S NEXT_: Connect all of the components of the application together and support multiple logins through the database
+Connect all of the components of the application together and support multiple logins through the database

 ***
 ## **SPRINT 1 RETROSPECTIVE**
 ### _WHAT WENT WELL AND WHAT DIDN'T_